t-aozy/t-aozy.github.io/_pages/project4.md

 This project was a coursework assigenment completed in **Fall 2022** during my undergraduate studies.
 I served as the team leader, coordinating a team of five members from diverse academic backgrounds.

 ## Overview
+People's attitude towards monority groups in China has changed significantly through the past decades, with the thriving of new social platform like "Bilibili", people from Chinese monority groups, especially young people, are becoming more and more willing to express themselves on social media.
+Considering this background, our group were interested in understanding the current situation for these people.
+For analysis, we considered "Bilibili" app as the data source and "coming out" as the keyword, and collected relevant video information and selected representative videos to extract associated comments.
+Data analysis methods including word clouds, keyword analysis, paired analysis, and co-occurrence network analysis were employed to examine the perspectives of narrators and observers.

+## Findings

+Our project identified four key findings:
+ - (1) The absence of the "father" role as a listener in the coming-out process;
+ - (2) Gender differences in self-expression: lesbian individuals tend to remain silent compared to gay men;
+ - (3) Observers' evaluation differs by gender: male and female coming-out narratives attract attention to different aspects, namely "offspring" and "marriage," respectively;
+ - (4) Younger audiences tend to accept and support LGBTQ+ communities, whereas older audiences hold more conservative views.

 ## Methodology